basuabhirup/flourish_backend/README.md

 ![image](https://github.com/basuabhirup/flourish/assets/69730155/111fe251-69d3-4c5c-9207-c2a24c812cc3)

+<p style="font-size:0.8em; text-align: center;"><i>Data Model of the Application</i></p>

 **Asynchronous User Experience:** Flourish prioritizes a smooth user experience by implementing asynchronous operations using vanilla JavaScript on the frontend.
 This minimizes page reloads and provides a more responsive feel.
 Techniques like `fetch` API is employed to achieve asynchronous data fetching and manipulation, reducing latency and improving user interaction.

 **Role-Based Access Control (RBAC):** Flourish implements robust user authentication with granular control over data access.
 This ensures user privacy by limiting publicly available information for unauthenticated users.
 Sensitive data like event attendee phone numbers is only accessible to event organizers.

 **Mobile-First Design with CSS Frameworks:** Flourish prioritizes mobile responsiveness by implementing a mobile-first design approach.
 CSS `Flexbox` and `Grid` layouts are utilized extensively, often leveraging Bootstrap classes, to ensure seamless UI rendering across a wide range of devices and screen sizes.
 This ensures optimal user experience for all users regardless of their device.

-These technical advancements elevate Flourish from a simple event board to a comprehensive and user-centric platform and I believe that it showcases a deeper understanding of Django, JavaScript, and web development best practices as compared to the previous CS50 projects.
+These features elevate Flourish from a simple event board to a comprehensive and user-centric platform and I believe that it showcases a deeper understanding of Django, JavaScript, and web development best practices as compared to the previous CS50 projects.

 ## File Structure